 - A business Platinum card is best if you highly value the 35% Pay with Points rebate, 1.5x earnings on big spend ($5K or more per transaction), or the $200 Dell credits.

 - A consumer Platinum card is best If you highly value the Uber credits, hotel credits, Digital Entertainment credits, Equinox credits, Saks credits, and the ability to earn 5X directly with airlines.
-Consumer cards are also best with regards to the annual fee, especially if you add additional Platinum authorized users.

 Which consumer Platinum card is best?

 If you decide that a consumer card, rather than a business card, is right for you (see above), then consider these decision points:

-- The Morgan Stanley Platinum card is best if you want to add a Platinum authorized user (since the first AU is free), or if you have over $1M in assets with Morgan Stanley (since you’ll get $550 back).
+- The Morgan Stanley Platinum card is best if you want to add a Platinum authorized user (since the first AU is free), or if you qualify for $695 annual engagement bonus.